-Dr. Jim Szana (pronounced “ZAH na”) or simply known as Jim has been a dentist for 44 years in Pierre and Murdo, South Dakota.
+Dr. Jim Szana (pronounced “ZAH na”) or simply known as Jim is a retired dentist of 50 years.
+He worked in Pierre and Murdo, South Dakota for 45 years, and 5 years in the United States Air Force.

 Jim says, “The bossa nova sound of Jobim has always fascinated me.
 I like the happy samba sound and the unusual chord structure that is Jobim.
 In my late teens and early twenties Ramsey Lewis made a real impression on me.
 I liked the way he played Beatles and other popular groups in his own style.
 Recently, I have come to appreciate Dave Brubeck who is clearly in a league of his own, his chromatic patterns can be very complex.
 Because I never played in any band until 1998, I already had my “style” and that leaks out in virtually every song I play.”